-Under Section 9.3 of the Registrar agreement, the registrar must check the registrant's information and regularly ensure that this information is valid and current.
+Under Section 9.3 of the Registrar agreement, the registrar must check the registrant's information and regularly ensure that this information is complete and correct.

 3.8.3 If the registrant's information is incorrect, what can we do as registrars?